CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: LIMITATIONS AND FUTURE WORK

 \section{LIMITATIONS AND FUTURE WORK}

 In this work, we obtain the true HJ value function using a numerical toolbox, which is limited to relatively low-dimensional systems due to the curse of dimensionality.
-To improve on this, one can use neural solvers like \cite{bansal_deepreach_2021} or even combine it with MPC \cite{feng_bridging_2025} to obtain an approximate solution.
-Also, we are assuming certain obstacle dynamics for the given environment.
-However, in some cases, it might not be possible to formulate a simple obstacle dynamics, and a more flexible approach would be necessary.
+To improve on this, one can use neural solvers like \cite{bansal_deepreach_2021} or even combine it with MPC \cite{feng_bridging_2025} to obtain an approximate solution for a higher-dimensional relative dynamics.
+Also, we assume certain obstacle dynamics for the given environment.
+However, in some cases, it might not be possible to formulate simple obstacle dynamics, and a more flexible approach would be necessary.
+The residual parameterization excludes modeled failure states from the learned safe set, but does not by itself certify CBF-condition satisfaction or closed-loop safety under model and perception errors.

-Regarding the future work, our aim is to extend the proposed method to heterogeneous environments with different types of obstacles, where neural CBFs defined for different relative dynamics would be combined into a single composite CBF.
+For future work, we aim to extend the proposed method to heterogeneous environments with different types of obstacles, where neural CBFs defined for different relative dynamics would be combined into a single composite CBF.
 In addition, the goal is to improve flexibility and safety by replacing the aggregation function with a trainable model, thereby enabling a better approximation of the true joint CBF.